What’s the Difference Between Synthetic, Simulated, and Created Gemstones?

 There are many processes for synthesizing gems.
 Some are inexpensive, some are very expensive, but they're all conducted artificially, in a lab.
 They may mimic or reproduce natural processes and use the same ingredients found in the natural stones.
-However, these processes are not occurring in nature.
+However, these processes occur in labs, not underground in nature.

-Gemstones synthesized in a lab to imitate natural stones are called simulated gemstones or simulants.
-However, not all simulants are synthetic.
+Not all simulants originate in labs.
 Glass pieces and assembled stones like doublets and triplets are often used to simulate natural gems.
-Sometimes, one kind of natural gemstone can be presented as another kind.
-For example, a garnet doublet may be cut to look like a ruby.
-(Sometimes, gems are sold by using misleading names).
+Sometimes, vendors may present one kind of natural gemstone as another, for example, a garnet doublet cut to look like a ruby.
+Jewelers also frequently use spinels, both natural and synthetic, to imitate other gemstones.

-Regardless of its origins, a simulated gemstone is a piece intended to "look like" another gemstone.
-A close gemological analysis would reveal what it really is.
+Regardless of its origins, a simulated gemstone is a piece presented to "look like" another gemstone.
+A close gemological analysis would reveal its true identity.
 Simulants are also called imitations, faux, and fakes.
 While a garnet simulating a ruby may be a real garnet, it's a fake ruby.
 Some vendors may be honest about selling simulants.
 Others may not disclose what the gem truly is.
+(Sometimes, gems are sold with misleading names).
 Buyer beware.

 People who sell synthetic gems rarely use the word "synthetic."
 You'll almost always find "created gemstones" instead of synthetic gemstones for sale.
 Although a synthetic may be a real gemstone, the term "synthetic" has strong popular connotations of being "not real" as well as "not natural."

 Synthetic or created gemstones have been on the market since the early 1900s.
 Simulated gemstones or "lookalikes" have been around as long as people have valued gems.
 Don't assume that an old stone is a natural stone.

-Should Treated Natural Gemstones Be Considered Created Gemstones?
+Treated Natural Gemstones